jamboxgames/jambox-docs/docs/sdkdocs/async-replay.md

     }
 ```

-IAPIReplayData holds the gamedata along with all the frame data that were set earlier during the recording of the user gameplay.
+IAPIReplayData holds the game data along with all the frame data that were set earlier during the recording of the user gameplay.

 ```cpp
     public interface IAPIReplayData